symfony-cmf/routing-bundle/README.md

     new Symfony\Cmf\Bundle\RoutingExtraBundle\SymfonyCmfRoutingExtraBundle()

 If you just want to use the chain router, this is enough.
-For the DoctrineRouter you need a doctrine implementation.
-This bundle provides classes for PHPCR-ODM which you can install as described in [symfony-cmf](https://github.com/symfony-cmf/symfony-cmf)
+For the DynamicRouter you need something to build a repository.
+This bundle provides classes for Doctrine PHPCR-ODM which you can install as described in [symfony-cmf](https://github.com/symfony-cmf/symfony-cmf)